Marija Kuraitytė-Varnienė: In Germany and the United States

 Activities of the Montessori Society of Lithuania ceased after the Soviet occupation in 1940, but the kindergarten continued to function until 1944.
 At the end of World War II, Kuraitytė-Varnienė retreated from Lithuania to avoid the Soviet re-occupation.
 Together with Petrutytė, she opened a kindergarten and a primary school at a displaced person camp in Ravensburg, Germany.

 Kuraitytė-Varnienė immigrated to the United States in 1949.
-Due to financials difficulties, she worked menial jobs at a factory.
+Because of financial difficulties, she worked in a factory.
 Despite hardships, she continued her educational work – teaching at a Lithuanian school on Saturdays and lecturing to parents on the Montessori method on Sundays.
 Once the financial situation stabilized, together with Petrulytė, she opened her own preschool in 1955 and reestablished the Lithuanian Montessori Society in 1958.
 In 1966, they opened the Varnas Montessori Center in new spacious premises in Chicago that cost $70,000 to build.

 Kuraitytė-Varnienė produced educational video Montessori in the Home which was shown to university professors and psychologists.
 Kuraitytė-Varnienė and Petrulytė were invited to deliver lectures at the DePaul University and women's monasteries.
 They also worked with Nancy McCormick Rambusch, founder of the American Montessori Society.
 Kuraitytė-Varnienė taught the Montessori method at the Alcuin Montessori School in Oak Park, Illinois.

 Kuraitytė-Varnienė died on 10 October 1982 in Chicago.